-Drug charges have wide-ranging implications for immigrants and their families.
+According to legal experts who write for us on law, drug charges have wide-ranging implications for immigrants and their families.
 For example, a drug conviction can mean deportation, which can take away everything in this country, including family members and friends.
 That's why it's critical to retain the services of a good New York criminal defense attorney who is familiar with immigration law.
 They will fight to get you the best possible result in your case that avoids deportation.

 Human Rights Watch has long advocated for reforms to the US immigration system, including a more humane and fair treatment of drug offenders.
 The organization has documented the impact of deportation and family separation on immigrants and their families.
 It has also written a report about the ramifications of drug convictions for non-citizens.
 The report argues that the current categorization of drug offenses can create a disproportionate effect on immigrant communities, and that drug sentences can be unjust and unjustly harsh.

-Some people who come to the United States as refugees are also facing deportation because of drug convictions.
+According to experts familiar with law of hospitality, some people who come to the United States as refugees are also facing deportation because of drug convictions.
 Marion Scholz, an Ethiopian refugee, is one example.
 She came to the US when she was 12 years old.
 At the time of her conviction, she had only been selling small quantities of cocaine.
 Now, at age 26, she has married a US citizen and has two children in the US.